Lucien97/word-order-negation/readme.txt

-Update on 6th May:
+Update on 17th May:
-1. Some useful functions are integrated in a .py file;
+1. Now I am running the alignment (also with the intersection) on my computer (tired with UPPMAX)
-2. Now I get the result for a test language pair.
+2. The .py files to process pos-tagging and dependency parsing files are uploaded.

-To-do:
+To do:
-1. Projection based on the pos-tagging and dependency parsing files;
+1. Wait for the results for eng, fin, fra and ces
-2. Waiting for the result from UPPMAX.
+2. Continue the work with projection